The de Rham-Fargues-Fontaine cohomology

 \subsection{Definitions and formal properties}

-Our conventions and notations are mostly taken from \cite{ayoub-rig} and \cite{agv} even if we typically omit any visual reference to the \'etale topology and the ring of coefficients in what follows.
+Our conventions and notation are mostly taken from \cite{ayoub-rig} and \cite{agv} even if we typically omit any visual reference to the \'etale topology and the ring of coefficients in what follows.

-\begin{dfn} We say that a Tate Huber pair $(A,A^+)$ over $\Z_p$ is \emph{strongly stably uniform} if for any $n\in\N$ and any map $(A\langle T_1,\ldots,T_n\rangle,A^+\langle T_1,\ldots,T_n\rangle)\to (B,B^+)$ obtained as a composition of rational localizations and finite \'etale maps (as defined in \cite[Definition 7.1(i)]{scholze}), the space $\Spa(B,B^+)$ is uniform, i.e. the ring $B^+$ is (open and) bounded.
-An adic space is \emph{strongly stably uniform} if it is locally the spectrum of a strongly stably uniform pair.
-Examples of strongly stably uniform spaces include diamantine spaces \cite[Theorem 11.14]{hk}, sous-perfectoid spaces \cite[Proposition 6.3.3]{berkeley}, and reduced rigid analytic varieties over non-archimedean fields \cite[Theorem 6.2.4/1]{BGR}.
-We let $\catD$ be the full subcategory of quasi-separated adic spaces over $\Z_p$ which consists in strongly stably uniform spaces having a small cover of affinoid open spaces with finite (topological) Krull dimension.
-Its objects will be sometimes referred to as \emph{admissible adic spaces}.
+\begin{dfn} We say that a Tate Huber pair $(A,A^+)$ over $\Z_p$ is \emph{{stably strongly} uniform} if for any $n\in\N$ and any map $(A\langle T_1,\ldots,T_n\rangle,A^+\langle T_1,\ldots,T_n\rangle)\to (B,B^+)$ obtained as a composition of rational localizations and finite \'etale maps (as defined in \cite[Definition 7.1(i)]{scholze}), the space $\Spa(B,B^+)$ is uniform, i.e. the ring $B^+$ is (open and) bounded.
+An adic space is \emph{{stably strongly} uniform} if it is locally the spectrum of a {stably strongly } uniform pair.
+Examples of {stably strongly } uniform spaces include diamantine spaces \cite[Theorem 11.14]{hk}, sous-perfectoid spaces {(such as perfectoid spaces)} \cite[Proposition 6.3.3]{berkeley}, and reduced rigid analytic varieties over non-archimedean fields \cite[Theorem 6.2.4/1]{BGR}.
+We let $\catD$ be the full subcategory of quasi-separated adic spaces over $\Z_p$ which consists in {stably strongly} uniform spaces. {{having a {} cover of affinoid open spaces with finite (topological) Krull dimension {(see e.g. \cite[Section 0054]{stacks-project})}.
+Its objects will be sometimes referred to as \emph{admissible adic spaces}}}.
 For any full subcategory $\catC$ of $\catD$ we let $\catC^{\qcqs}$ be the subcategory of $\catC$ of quasi-compact quasi-separated morphisms (referred to as qcqs from now on).
 We let $\B^n$ and $\T^n$ be the adic spaces

 We remark that $\B^n_S=S\times_{\Z_p}\B^n$ and $\T^n_S=S\times_{\Z_p}\T^n$ lie in $\catD$ for any $S\in\catD$ and any $n\in\N$. \end{dfn}